yairmau/old_website_yairmau.github.io/content/tutorials/latex.md

     parent: "Tutorials"
 ---
 <!-- if you are going to write equation in other pages, then just copy
-this there.
+this there, and the two scripts at the bottom of this file.
 You can also copy this in the footer.html, for example, LaTeX will be available throughout the whole site.
  -->
 <script type="text/javascript"